Python Turtle - Lesson 4

 • integer numbers (int)

-• stores whole numbers
+• store whole numbers

 • floating point numbers (float)